 Once the paperwork is finalized, our bail bondsmen will file, or "post" the bond at the jail and the defendant will be released.
 All of this can be done confidentially, conveniently, and most importantly, quickly over the phone within just a few short minutes.

 Depending upon different circumstances once bail is made; release from jail can typically take anywhere from 2 to 12 hours depending on how busy the jail facility staff is.

 You can call us anytime to speak one-on-one with our bail bondsman to find out more about arrest, booking and jail location information and to get the bail bond process started.

 We specialize in family situations.
 We also offer the additional convenience of meeting with you at the jail the inmate is being held, or we’ll come directly to your home or office.
 Should you need financing, we offer creative financial solutions and have several bail bond payment options to choose from.
 We will let you know if you qualify for financing within a few short minutes.
 We can work out payments with no finance charges, additional fees or taxes.
 A credit card is the easiest and fastest way of paying for a bail bond.
 We accept all major credit cards and very often, won’t need collateral.

 California Bail Bonds

 We know it’s tough to decide on the right company when it comes to choosing a bail bondsman.
 You’ll be glad you found us.
-We’re triple AAA rated with the Better Business Bureau and have several years of experience in the bail industry.
 Let our professional, courteous and caring bail agents help you.